freakdude-india/magnet2http/README.md

 # streamify-magnet
 An unltra simple and lightweight web app that can convert magnet links into downloadable http stream.
 # USAGE
-An extremely lightweight web app with node.js backend which can convert magnet link into direct download links.
+An extremely lightweight web app with node.js backend which can convert magnet link into direct download links.<br/>
+Shows the list of files in case of multifile torrents~select the file to download.